subsquid/docs/docs/basics/store/file-store/parquet-table.md

 ```
 Here,
 1. **`compression`** determines the file-wide compression algorithm.
 Per-column settings override this.
 See [Encoding and Compression](#encoding-and-compression) for the list of available algorithms.
 Default: `Compression.UNCOMPRESSED`.
 2. **`rowGroupSize`** determines the approximate uncompressed size of the row group in bytes.
-Default: 4096.
+Default: `32 * 1024 * 1024`.
 3. **`pageSize`** determines the approximate uncompressed page size in bytes.
-Default: 8192.
+Default: `8 * 1024`.

 When `pageSize` is less than `rowGroupSize` times the number of columns, the latter setting will be ignored.
 In this case each row group will contain exactly one roughly `pageSize`d page for each column.
-This occurs by default.

 ## Encoding and Compression